trafiklab/trafiklab.se/content/api/trafiklab-apis/gtfs-regional/realtime.md

 ### VehiclePositions

 The vehiclepositions.pb feed contains the GPS positions for all operators.
-Depending on the operator, these positions are updated every 1 to 3 seconds.
+Depending on the operator, these positions are updated every 2 seconds.
 The availability of this data is indicated in a separate column in [the GTFS Regional availability table](./_index.md#which-operators-are-covered-by-this-dataset).

 ## Using real-time data